7 Best Budget Telephoto Lens For Sony E Mount: (2023 Guide & Reviews)

 I was wondering why at first because the in-body image stabilization of my Sony A7ii is pretty good.

-Still, I noticed that when the stabilization is on the lens, it does disable the bus inside my Sony camera, so keep that in mind.
+Still, I noticed that the stabilization on the lens disables the bus inside my Sony camera, so keep that in mind.

 The last thing about Sigma 100 to 400 millimeters is that it handles chromatic aberration well.